| Size | Price | Stock | Qty |

 |

-PAD4 has been strongly implicated in the pathogenesis of autoimmune, cardiovascular and oncological diseases through clinical genetics and gene disruption in mice.
-New selective PAD4 inhibitors binding a calcium-deficient form of the PAD4 enzyme have validated the critical enzymatic role of human and mouse PAD4 in both histone citrullination and neutrophil extracellular trap formation for, to our knowledge, the first time.
-The therapeutic potential of PAD4 inhibitors can now be explored.[1]
+Through clinical genetics and mouse gene knockout studies, PAD4 has been shown to be closely associated with the pathogenesis of autoimmune diseases, cardiovascular diseases and tumors.
+A novel selective PAD4 inhibitor binds to calcium-deficient PAD4 enzymes, and to our knowledge, this is the first time that the key enzymatic role of human and mouse PAD4 in histone citrullination and neutrophil extracellular trap formation has been demonstrated.
+The therapeutic potential of PAD4 inhibitors can now be explored.
+[1]

 C27H31N5O3